mattaylor/elvis/readme.md

 assert ("" ? "a" ! "b") == "b"
 ```

-### Conditional Assignment Operator : `?=`
+### Conditional Assignment Operator `?=`

-The Conditional assignment operator will assign the right operand to the left operand only when the left operand evaluates as Truthy
+The Conditional assignment operator will assign the right operand to the left operand only when the left operand evaluates as truthy

 __Examples:__